prometheus/docs/content/docs/introduction/codelab.md

 }
 ```

-Restart Prometheus with the new configuration and verify that a new timeseries
+Restart Prometheus with the new configuration and verify that a new time series
 with the metric name `rpc_calls_rate_mean` is now available by querying it
 through the expression browser or graphing it.